 Marketers should generally seek appropriate consent from a parent or legal guardian before offering children or teens remuneration of any kind to encourage them, for example, to utilize their personal social media channels to promote the marketer’s products.

-Marketing communications that invite children or teens to make a purchase or contact the marketer should encourage them to obtain, as appropriate, parental or legal guardian’s consent if any cost, including that of a communication, is involved
+Marketing communications that invite children or teens to make a purchase or contact the marketer should encourage them to obtain, as appropriate, parental or legal guardian’s consent if any cost, including that of a communication, is involved.

 Article X2 – Exploitation of credulity of children or inexperience of teens